bluechristopher/practical_exercises/Student Created Tasks/[webapp&database] Factory Admin.md

 Add a form for each row that allows the user to delete the production.

 # Task 3
+Add another table that displays all the information from "Good" table.

-Add a form below the table that allows the user to enter a production with the following details:
+Add a form below that table that allows the user to enter a production with the following details:
 - GoodID
 - Category
 - Quantity
 - Quality
+- DateProduced
 - MachineID

 Use program code in the server (including database querying) to validate if any good in the database and machine matches the respective IDs.
 Insert the new production if both IDs match.
 Display a suitable message for both cases.